 3. PandaDoc

-PandaDoc positions its API around automating the full document lifecycle: generation, signing, reminders, and CRM linking.
+PandaDoc's API automates document generation from templates, embedded signing with custom branding, automated follow-up reminders, and direct CRM integration for deal tracking.
 The document generation API and embedded signing pages describe branding control and in-app signing experiences.

 API and embedding notes